Ryangwaite/AWS-SAA-C02-Course/README.md

 They allow you to configure:

-- AMIs to use; Instance Type; Storate and Key Pairs.
+- AMIs to use; Instance Type; Storage and Key Pairs.
 - Networking and Security Groups
 - Userdata & IAM Role